Skumbl/Scum-Blog/src/lib/assets/posts/building_a_discord_bot.md

 After following the guide, everything I built was pretty standard.
 At least from what I can tell as a new discord.js dev.

-I defined a `Command` type that would hold the basics of a slash command and for Events:
+I defined a `Command` type that would hold the basics of a slash command aswell as a type for defining `Events`:
 ```ts
 export interface Command {
     data: SlashCommandBuilder | SlashCommandOptionsOnlyBuilder;